Daniele Polencic

 Service meshes to the rescue

-You probably already noticed that the client-side load balancing strategy is quite standard.
+You probably already noticed that the client-side load-balancing strategy is relatively standardized.

 When the app starts, it should